 - Add spinach to the pan; sauté until spinach begins to wilt, about 1 minute.

-- Add 1 teaspoon of butter to the pan, swirling until the butter melts.
+- Add 1 tablespoon of butter to the pan, swirling until the butter melts.

 - Add a pinch of salt to the beaten eggs and add the eggs to the pan.

 - As soon as you add the eggs, shake the pan while vigorously stirring the eggs with a fork, scraping down the sides of the pan for about a minute or two until the eggs begin to set.

 - Pick up the pan and give it a shake so that the egg mixture slides to the side of the pan away from the handle.

 - Sprinkle the cheese on top of the egg mixture.

 - Beginning with the side of the mixture settled on the side of the pan closest to the handle, fold the egg mixture in half.
 Then fold the mixture closest to the edge of the skillet towards the center.
 The folded omelet should be thicker in the middle and taper towards the end.